openjdk/jdk/common/doc/testing.md

     $ make run-test TEST="hotspot/test:hotspot_gc" JTREG="JOBS=1;TIMEOUT=8;VM_OTIONS=-XshowSettings -Xlog:gc+ref=debug"
     $ make run-test TEST="jtreg:hotspot/test:hotspot_gc hotspot/test/native_sanity/JniVersion.java"

+### Configuration

+To be able to run JTReg tests, `configure` needs to know where to find the JTReg test framework.
+If it is not picked up automatically by configure, use the `--with-jtreg=<path to jtreg home>` option to point to the JTReg framework.
+Note that this option should point to the JTReg home, i.e. the top directory, containing `lib/jtreg.jar` etc. (An alternative is to set the `JT_HOME` environment variable to point to the JTReg home before running `configure`.)

 ## Test selection

 All functionality is available using the run-test make target.
 In this use